meinto/custom-hook-best-practices/README.md

 # Custom Hooks Dos & Dont's

-This project shows some examples, how mistakes with object references in custom hooks could look like and serveral ways how to prevent it.
+This project shows some examples, how mistakes with object references in custom hooks could look and serveral ways how to prevent it.

 ```
 yarn test